MicrosoftDocs/memdocs/sccm/osd/plan-design/planning-considerations-for-automating-tasks.md

 ##  <a name="BKMK_TSNetworkAccessAccount"></a> Task sequences and the network access account

+ > [!Note]
+ > Starting in version 1806, when you enable **Enhanced HTTP**, the following scenarios don't require a network access account to download content from a distribution point:
+ >
+ > - Task sequences running from boot media or PXE
+ > - Task sequences running from Software Center
+ >
+ > These task sequences can be for OS deployment or custom.
+It's also supported for workgroup computers.
+ >
+ > For more information, see [Enhanced HTTP](/sccm/core/plan-design/hierarchy/enhanced-http).<!--1358278-->

- Although task sequences run only in the context of the Local System account, you might need to configure the [network access account](/sccm/core/plan-design/hierarchy/accounts#network-access) in the following circumstances:
+ Although task sequences run only in the context of the Local System account, you might need to configure the [network access account](/sccm/core/plan-design/hierarchy/accounts#network-access-account) in the following circumstances:

  - If the task sequence tries to access Configuration Manager content on distribution points.
 Correctly configure the network access account, or the task sequence will fail.